chsWeb/copy-paste-button-for-Circle/README.md

 ## Code Snippet
 Copy and paste the code below into the HTML enter field in your Circle Post > Settings.
+- **IMPORTANT:** If you use apostrophes in your formatted message, you must put a \ before the apostrophe (‘), e.g., What\’s Your Name?

 ```html
 <style>